-The deadline for the 2012-2013 scholarship is closed.
-Please check back around April-May 2013 for next year’s announcement.
-Below are past requirements for the scholarship:
+The deadline for the 2021-2022 is now OPEN!
+Below are requirements for the scholarship:

 To apply, please submit a resume or similar document that includes the following information:

-5. Describe your academic program, work experience, and extra-curricular activities, and
+5. Describe your academic program, work experience, and extra-curricular activities.

 6. Provide a brief description of your law-related goals and plans for the future.